Get insider access

 5. Best 14-Inch 2-In-1 Laptop

 If you like 2-in-1 convertibles, check out the HP Spectre x360 14 (2024).
-This premium, well-built provides a greater user experience with its 120Hz 2.8k OLED display, tactile keyboard, and haptic touchpad.
+This premium, well-built model provides a great user experience with its 120Hz 2.8k OLED display, tactile keyboard, and haptic touchpad.
 It also has an excellent 4k webcam, a rarity among laptops, even in the high-end tier.
 You get the latest Wi-Fi 7 wireless connectivity and a decent port selection that includes two USB-C/Thunderbolt 4s.
-Its 360-degree hinge lets you flip the screen around and use it as a tablet.
 The display supports pen input, though you may have to buy the pen separately, depending on the retailer.
-Intel's Core Ultra 5 or Ultra 7 CPU perform well with minimal throttling under load, and they also sport an NPU (Neural Processing Unit) that can help with some A.I.-based tasks, like background blurring on video calls and image processing in photo editing apps.
+Intel's Core Ultra 5 or Ultra 7 CPU perform well, and they also sport an NPU (Neural Processing Unit) that can help with some A.I.-based tasks, like background blurring on video calls and image generation in photo editing apps.
 You can get this laptop from HP if you have trouble finding it elsewhere.

 Another option to consider is the Microsoft Surface Pro 8 (2021), a tablet PC with a detachable type cover keyboard.
 This form factor is a bit more versatile, as you can detach the keyboard to make the device easier to hold as a tablet.
 It's also handy when you don't have a lot of space, like on a kitchen counter or airplane.
 The downside is that it makes the device harder to use on a lap because most of the weight is in the display, increasing the chance the device will tip over, and the kickstand can dig into your legs if you wear shorts.
 It has a sharp 120Hz display, but unlike the HP, it's an IPS panel, meaning blacks won't look as deep and inky.
 Also, it has a more limited port selection and an older, slower Intel 11th Gen CPU.
-There's a newer Surface Pro 9, which you might also want to consider.
-It's basically the same device but with faster Intel 12th Gen CPUs.
-See the Surface Pro 9 on Amazon here.
+FYI: we've purchased the new ARM-based Microsoft Surface Pro 11th Edition and will test it soon, so stay tuned!

 See our review